GitHub Copilot¶

 prompt: audit-summary -> .github/prompts/author--audit-summary.md

-instruction: python-standards -> .github/copilot-instructions.md (merged)
+instruction: python-standards -> .github/instructions/python-standards.instructions.md

 Successfully installed @author/asvc-auditor@1.0.0